NatGr/projectAdA/README.md

 	- Is the built estimator statistically reliable (amount of samples) ?
 	- Do the scores vary a lot when we change the assessing methodology (using the confidence attribute of the GDELT database, mean of the opinions vs median opinion) ?
-	- (If time permits) giving news from "bad" countries less weight to compute the "goodness" of a country (example: Saudi Arabia has bad reputation so don't care so much that Saudi Arabia criticizes Canada).
+	- Giving news from "bad" countries less weight to compute the "goodness" of a country (example: Saudi Arabia has bad reputation so don't care so much that Saudi Arabia criticizes Canada).
-	- (If time permits) using the *Actor1Type1Code* field to identify the type of actor the event refers to (ex: government, civilians,...) and refine the score of a country in different scores.
+	- Using the *Actor1Type1Code* field to identify the type of actor the event refers to (ex: government, civilians,...) and refine the score of a country in different scores.
 This will also reduce the amount of available data since the *Actor1Type1Code* field is often blank.
+	 - Showing differences between the opinions of different mediums inside of  acountry

 # Dataset
 <!-- List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant. -->